 APPENDIX F

-Construction Components and Aspects
+Construction Cross-cutting Components and Aspects

 Because the causes of inspection findings are unique to each finding, inspectors should use their judgment in deciding which construction cross-cutting area component aspect is most appropriate, if any.
 For conditions adverse to quality, licensees will typically perform an apparent cause evaluation.
-As part of the inspection process, inspectors should have identified the cause that provides the most meaningful insight into the .
+As part of the inspection process, inspectors should have identified the cause that provides the most meaningful insight into the finding.
 Inspectors are not expected to perform independent causal evaluation beyond what would be appropriate for the significance of the issue.
-Selection of the aspect should very closely align with the violation.
-Usually, there should be only one principal cause and one aspect associated with each finding.
+Selection of the construction cross-cutting aspectaspect should very closely align with the violation.
+Usually, there should be only one principal cause and one construction cross-cutting aspectaspect associated with each finding.
 More detailed guidance can be found in IMC 2505 “Periodic Assessment of Construction Inspection Program Results.”

-Inspectors are not expected to document a aspect for each and every inspection finding.
-A aspect of an inspection finding should be discussed in the report details if the inspector determines that the aspect of the finding was a significant contributor to the performance deficiency.
+Inspectors are not expected to document a construction cross-cutting aspectaspect for each and every inspection finding.
+A construction cross-cutting aspectaspect of an inspection finding should be discussed in the report details if the inspector determines that the construction cross-cutting aspectaspect of the finding was a significant contributor to the performance deficiency.

-Inspectors shall not use the existence of a aspect to determine that a finding is greater than minor.
+Inspectors shall not use the existence of a construction cross-cutting aspectaspect to determine that a finding is greater than minor.
 Appendix B, “Issue Screening” should be used to determine whether the inspection finding is greater than minor.

 A. Baseline Inspection